Ahmediunissa/3D-Word-Cloud-Ahmed/README.md

 - Three.js

 Backend:
-- FastAPI
+- FastAPI (Python)
-- Python
-- BeautifulSoup (web scraping)
+- BeautifulSoup (for web scraping)
-- Scikit-learn (TF-IDF)
+- Scikit-learn (TF-IDF keyword extraction)

----

-## How to Run
+## How It Works

-### Backend
-cd backend
-pip install -r requirements.txt
-uvicorn main:app --reload

-### Frontend
-cd frontend
-npm install
-npm start

----
+1. User enters a URL in the frontend
+2. Backend fetches and extracts article content
+3. TF-IDF is used to find important keywords
+4. Backend sends words and their weights to the frontend
+5. Frontend displays them as a rotating 3D word cloud

 ## API Endpoint